 All homework assigned is designed to help guide your studying and help reinforce content learned in class.
+You should look over your notes after school everyday.
 Students who expect to succeed should STUDY.
-All students should be reviewing what we covered each day using the online resources or their textbooks, binder, and notes.
+All students should be reviewing what we covered each day using their textbooks and notebooks.

 Remind App Codes